quintype/clj-new-relic/README.md

   (prn x))
 ```

+You can also annotate a private method with `defn-traced-`

 ## Using the newrelic agent

 This library automatically checks for the newrelic classes at runtime.
 Hense, you may add new relic via the agent, and not include the dependency above